KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 ## CSS counters and Sass

-CSS counters are part of the [CSS 2.1 "Generated content" module](https://www.w3.org/TR/CSS21/generate.html) (and not CSS3 as it is often claimed) making items numbering possible with CSS only.
+CSS counters are part of the [CSS 2.1 “Generated content” module](https://www.w3.org/TR/CSS21/generate.html) (and not CSS3 as it is often claimed) making items numbering possible with CSS only.
 The main idea is the following:

 1. initialize one or more counters with `counter-reset`,
 1. at each occurrence of a specific item, increment the counter with `counter-increment`,